 As the largest independent music venue in London, Ally Pally has played host to some memorable moments in musical history; from the swinging 60’s and the height of the summer of love, to the punk movement of the 70’S, Britpop in the 90’s to hip hop and more recently grime.
 The roll call of performers including The Rolling Stones, Jay Z and Florence & the Machine who have graced the Palace makes one hell of a hall of fame.

-Featuring huge live performances, mesmerising sunset DJ sets, punchy stand-up comedy and immersive theatre, as well as entertainment for all the family, Kaleidoscope Festival 2021 is set to create a summer’s day in London like no other.
+Featuring huge live performances, mesmerising sunset DJ sets, punchy stand-up comedy, as well as entertainment for all the family, Kaleidoscope Festival 2021 is set to create a summer’s day in London like no other.

 “A superb one-dayer that stands out from the crowd...”
 “Wondrous grounds of North London’s Grade II listed Alexandra Palace”

 “Stepping out onto a broad dark promenade where the whole of London is laid out beneath you like a glittering circuit board.
 As a sight, Kaleidoscope was unbeatable.”